 Visit communities, get on waiting lists, and always review your contract before you sign.

-Moving into assisting living is a complicated decision, with many factors to consider that makes the fit right.
+Moving into assisted living is a complicated decision, with many factors to consider that makes the fit right.

 You would think that the first and most important decision would be cost, but there are other factors to consider first.